June 22, Reading 2 – Hosea 11:12-14:9

 “I will heal their apostasy; I will love them freely, for my anger has turned from them.”

-There is so much of the gospel, the good news of Jesus, showing here in this passage.
+There is so much of the gospel, the good news of Jesus, here for us in this passage.

-Hundreds of years before Jesus, we see Him in Hosea’s words!
+Hundreds of years before Jesus was born a man on earth, we see Him in Hosea’s words!

 How did God heal His people?
 How was His anger turned from them?